 Cleaning a Removable Appliance

-When you’re not using your appliance, store it in cool water with a little added mouthwash for freshness.
+When you’re not using your appliance, store it in the retainer case.
 Taking care of your appliance and keeping it clean will help prevent plaque build-up and oral infections and will keep your appliance tasting fresh.

 Never use hot water to clean your appliance.
-You might damage it.
-Also, be gentle with your appliances... they’re breakable.
+Be gentle with your appliances... they’re breakable.
 If damaged or broken, your appliance will have to be replaced.
-This delay might mean a lengthened treatment time, so be careful!
+This delay might mean a lengthened treatment time!

 To use Peroxyl: